Bringing Evidence to New York City’s Efforts to End Youth Homelessness

 On a given night in New York City, more than 4,500 unaccompanied and parenting youth have been counted as sleeping on the streets or in shelters.
 This represents thousands of young people every day who face traumatic stress and lack the stability and support they need to thrive.

 To address this challenge, New York is moving toward a coordinated, system-level response to ending youth homelessness.
-In June 2018, the city launched a Youth Homelessness Taskforce, of which Chapin Hall’s Dr. Matthew Morton is a member.
+In June 2018, the city launched a Youth Homelessness Taskforce.
 In September 2018, the Mayor’s Office for Economic Opportunity awarded Chapin Hall a contract to conduct the city’s first youth homelessness system assessment.

 The three-month assessment provided New York City agencies and stakeholders with insights into:

 - The full range of housing programs and services available to youth experiencing homelessness